Respectful University

 Procedure for Handling Complaints

-Procedures related to this policy provide employees and students with an array of alternative self-managed and assisted resolution options, up to and including the formal complaint/investigation process.
+The Procedures related to this Policy provide individuals with an array of resolution options, up to and including the formal complaint/investigation process.

-The resolution options described in the procedures are in addition to, and not in substitution for, other internal or external options or other legal rights.
-This policy is not intended to discourage, prevent or preclude an individual from filing a grievance through the applicable Collective Agreement, initiating legal action (civil or criminal), or exercising any other legal rights, including:
+The Alternative Resolution options described in the Procedures are in addition to, and not in substitution for, other internal or external options or other legal rights.
+This Policy is not intended to discourage, prevent or preclude an individual from filing a grievance through the applicable Collective Agreement, initiating legal action (civil or criminal), or exercising any other legal rights, including:

 Confidentiality

 Confidentiality does not mean anonymity.
-In the instance of acting on a complaint, a fundamental principle is that the respondent must be informed of who has made the allegations, and the specific nature of the allegations, at the earliest possible point in the process.
+In acting on, or investigating, a complaint, a fundamental principle is that the respondent must be informed of who has made the allegations, and the specific nature of the allegations, so that they have a meaningful opportunity to respond.

 Personal Safety

-Where there exists a clear, serious, and immediate threat to safety of an individual or the community, the University has a legal duty to warn any individuals at risk.
-This may mean, for the purposes of safety, the procedures outlined in this policy, including confidentiality, will be set aside.
-In addition, action to address an urgent or emergency situation may be taken by Campus Security, the Early Intervention Team and/or senior administration in order to protect the individual and our community from such a threat.
+Where there exists a clear, serious, and immediate threat to the safety of an individual or the University community, the University has a legal duty to warn any individuals at risk.
+This may mean that, for the purposes of ensuring safety, the Procedures, including confidentiality, may not be strictly adhered to.
+In addition, action to address an urgent or emergency situation may be taken by Protective Services, the Early Intervention Team and/or senior administration in order to protect an individual or other members of the University community.

 Related Information